HaopengSun/Poisson-disk-sampling-based-algorithm/algorithm/README.md

 The algorithm is able to generate DEM models which feature similarly with real soil in terms of the particle size distribution and the void ratio.

-the files whose names begin with "_" are modules that can be used in all algorithm
+the files whose names begin with _ are modules that can be used in all algorithms

+2D-algorithm allows users to imput algorithm-demanded parameters using terminal